QANDA

 QANDA (stands for 'Q and A') is an AI-based learning platform developed by Mathpresso Inc., a South Korea-based education technology company.
-It uses optical character recognition technology to scan math problems and provide step-by-step solutions.
+Its best known feature is a solution search, which uses optical character recognition technology to scan problems and provide step-by-step solutions and learning content.

-As of 2021, QANDA has reached no.1 on the education charts in 20 countries, including Japan, Vietnam, Indonesia, and Thailand.
-QANDA also established global offices in Japan, Vietnam and Indonesia.

-As of December 2022, QANDA solved over 4.7 billion questions.
-QANDA has 75 million total registered users and reached 13 million monthly active users (MAU) in 50 countries.
-87% of the cumulative users are from overseas such as Vietnam and Indonesia.
+As of March 2024, QANDA solved over 6.3 billion questions.
+QANDA has 90 million total registered users and has reached 8 million monthly active users (MAU) in 50 countries.
+90% of the cumulative users are from overseas such as Vietnam and Indonesia.

+In January 2024, its MathGPT, a math-specific small large language model set a new world record, surpassed Microsoft's 'ToRA 13B', the previous record holder in benchmarks assessing mathematical performance such as 'MATH' (high school math) and 'GSM8K' (grade school math).
+'MathGPT' was co-developed with Upstage and KT.

+In March 2024, Mathpresso launched 'Cramify' (formerly known as Prep.Pie), an AI-powered study material generator designed to create personalized exam prep materials for U.S. college students.
+It uses generative AI to create customized study materials uploaded by students.
+Its features include a range of tools including study summarizer and question solver.